Bypass navigation bar

 The 16-week academic semesters in fall and spring involve class and clinical experience every week.

-hour, or just $624 for a full-semester load of 12 credit hours.
+Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

 If you are a Dallas County high school graduating senior, you may qualify for

-academic support services and up to $4,000 for tuition and books, if you have established financial need.
+Rising Star funds to help pay for this program.
+The Rising Star program offers academic support services and up to $4,000 for tuition and books, if you have established financial need.

 chart of degree plans by college or visit the

 The MRI program is one of several specialized imaging health programs offered by the colleges of DCCCD.